Improved DDIM Sampling with Moment Matching Gaussian Mixtures: Introduction

 Denoising Diffusion Implicit Models (DDIM) \citep{Song_2021_ICLR} accelerate sampling from Denoising Diffusion Probabilistic Models (DDPM) \citep{Ho_2019_NeurIPS} by hypothesizing a family of non-Markovian forward processes, whose reverse process (Markovian) estimators can be trained with the same surrogate objective as DDPMs, assuming the same parameterization for reverse estimators.
 It is based on the observation that a simplified DDPM training objective $\mathcal{L}_{simple, w}$ (Eq.~\ref{eq:ddpm_simple_objective}) depends on the forward process only through its marginals at discrete steps $t$.
 In other words, one can sample with a pretrained DDPM denoiser by designing a different forward/backward process than the original DDPM given that the forward marginals are the same.
-Recent works \citep{Xiao_2022_ICLR, Guo_2023_NeurIPS} have shown that the true denoising conditional distributions of DDPMs are multimodal, especially when the denoising step sizes are large.
+It has been shown \citep{Xiao_2022_ICLR, Guo_2023_NeurIPS} that the true denoising conditional distributions of DDPMs are multimodal, especially when the denoising step sizes are large.
 Although the unimodal Gaussian kernel in DDIM yields a multimodal denoising conditional distribution, there is potential to improve its expressiveness with a multimodal kernel.
 It is not straightforward to use a multimodal kernel while satisfying the marginal constraints.
-A recent work \citep{Watson_2021_ICLR} shows that it is not necessary to satisfy the marginal constraints to achieve accelerated sampling.
+The work of \cite{Watson_2021_ICLR} shows that it is not necessary to satisfy the marginal constraints to achieve accelerated sampling.
 Taking inspiration from these works, we propose using Gaussian mixtures as the transition kernels of the reverse process in the DDIM framework.
 This results in a non-Markovian inference process with Gaussian mixtures as marginals.
 Further, we constrain the mixture parameters so that the first and second order central moments of the forward marginals match exactly those of the DDPM forward marginals.
 For brevity, we refer to \textit{central moments} as simply \textit{moments} in the rest of the paper.
-In summary, our main contributions are as follows: \begin{enumerate} \item We propose using Gaussian Mixture Models (GMM) as reverse transition operators (kernel) within the DDIM framework, which results in a non-Markovian inference process with Gaussian mixtures as marginals. \item We derive constraints to match the first and second order moments of the resulting forward GMM marginals to those of the DDPM forward marginals.
-Based on these constraints, we provide three different schemes to compute GMM parameters efficiently. \item We demonstrate experimentally that the proposed method results in further accelerating sampling from pretrained DDPM models relative to DDIM, especially with fewer sampling steps. \end{enumerate} We begin by providing a brief overview of Diffusion and the DDIM framework in Section~\ref{sec:background}.
-Our approach for extending DDIMs with Gaussian mixture transition kernels is provided in Section~\ref{sec:approach}.
-In Section~\ref{sec:experiments}, we conduct experiments on CelebAHQ \citep{Liu_2015_ICCV}, FFHQ \citep{Karras_2019_CVPR}, ImageNet \citep{Deng_2009_CVPR}, and text-to-image generation with Stable Diffusion \citep{Rombach_2022_CVPR}, and provide quantitative results.
-Finally we conclude in Section~\ref{sec:conclusions}.